hadmacker/asd_notes/README.md

   * [Youtube: Dan Siegel's Hand Model of the Brain, Flip Your Lid](https://www.youtube.com/watch?v=FTnCMxEnnv8)
 * [Understanding Behaviour as Communication](https://www.understood.org/en/articles/understanding-behavior-as-communication-a-teachers-guide)
   * (Behaviour is information/communication.
 There is no "Problem Behaviour".)
+* Keep a photo of child available for IEP and diagnostic consultations for when the child is not present, to remind professionals of the humanity of the individual being discussed.
+Source: [Uniquely Human](https://www.goodreads.com/en/book/show/23492643)

 ## Quotes & Inspiration